-The American Organist Magazine

 Dr. Scott is recognized as one of the prominent organists of his generation having won both the first prize and the audience prize in the American Guild of Organists’ National Competition in Organ Improvisation held at the AGO National Convention in Boston in 2014.
 At the same convention, he was also awarded second prize in the Schoenstein Hymn-Playing Competition.
 In 2016, he was named one of the top 20 leaders and organists under the age of 30 by The Diapason magazine.
 He has recorded CDs under the Raven and Gothic labels with the cathedral choirs of the Cathedral of St. Philip, Atlanta and as soloist on the Æolean-Skinner organ of Providence United Methodist Church in Charlotte, NC, the organ formerly at the Kennedy Center in Washington DC.
 While a student at UT Austin, Patrick was selected to join the Maymester Study Abroad program to explore the Anglican choral tradition of boy and girl choirs at chapels and cathedrals in Cambridge, London, Oxford, and Winchester, England.

 An active recitalist and accompanist, Dr. Scott has appeared in concert and with choirs throughout the United States, as well as in France, Scotland, England, and Ireland.
-He has presented recitals, workshops, hymn festivals, and masterclasses for chapters and conventions of the American Guild of Organists, the Organ Historical Society, the American Choral Director’s Association, the Royal School of Church Music, and the Presbyterian Association of Musicians.
+He has presented recitals, workshops, hymn festivals, and masterclasses for conventions of the American Guild of Organists, the Organ Historical Society, the American Choral Director’s Association, the Royal School of Church Music, and the Presbyterian Association of Musicians.
 He has served on the staff for four summer courses for the Royal School of Church Music.
 He has been heard on Pipedreams Live! and Houston based, PipeWorks radio programs.
 Prior to his appointment in Memphis, he served churches in Atlanta, Charlotte, Austin, and Tuscaloosa.